 And that’s just one glaring example.

 The kevinhogan.com web site shouldn’t make the kind of money “it” generates.
 I can tell you a dozen reasons why, but the fact is, that IT doesn’t generate money.
 I decide if it will and I put my attention there and THEN it does.

 There is no question about the result.

-Most people who put things off, don’t get things done once they start them…most people are pretty honest with themselves and recognize it.
+Most people who put things off, don’t get things done once they start.
+It’s also true that most people are pretty honest with themselves and recognize it.
 But it can really be helpful to quantify a future threatening problem like procrastination.
-That’s the purpose of this questionnaire you get to take today.
+That’s the purpose of this questionnaire you get to to use today.